karttoon/curtain/README.md

 ```

 The "psorder.py" takes a B64 encoded chunk of PowerShell and will attempt to manually deobfuscate it.
 It's handy to combine when it comes to token replacement, etc, that Curtain may reveal.

-This version of Curtain is no longer maintained.
-Please see the Curtain module for Cuckoo found [HERE](https://github.com/karttoon/curtaincuckoo/).